YOUR PRIVACY AT AUDIO QUANTS

-Trading as Audio Quants
+Audio Quants AB

 - This is a notice to inform you of our policy about all information that we record about you.
 It sets out the conditions under which we may process any information that we collect from you, or that you provide to us.
 It covers information that could identify you (“personal information”) and information that could not.
 In the context of the law and this notice, “process” means collect, store, transfer, use or otherwise act on information.

 - We regret that if there are one or more points below with which you are not happy, your only recourse is to leave our website immediately.